-Whether you’re an in-house recruiter or work independently, you’ll want to use every tactic you can to expediently recruit in-demand talent.
-Here are five ways to reduce your time to hire and fulfill your company’s hiring goals more efficiently.
+Whether you’re an in-house recruiter or work independently, you may be wondering how to improve your recruiting efforts to more expediently hire in-demand talent.
+Here are five ways to reduce your time to recruit and fulfill your company’s hiring needs more efficiently.

-2. Streamline your hiring process.
-Consider eliminating steps from your hiring process that slow down your time to hire.
+A great place to start in improving your recruiting efforts is to eliminate steps from your hiring process that slow down your time to hire.
 Here are three ways to do so:

-Draw the line.
-Make a list of everyone who is currently involved in hiring for the position.
-Draw a line through the middle of the list.
-Those below the line should be immediately removed.
-Here’s why: Companies take way too long to hire employees.
-That means candidates often receive and accept job offers elsewhere.
+Reduce the number of decision-makers .
+Make a list of everyone who is currently involved in hiring for the position and remove half of them.
+Here’s why: companies take way too long to hire employees.
+During that time, candidates often receive and accept job offers elsewhere.

 Check references sooner.
 Do you wait until everyone has agreed on the candidate who will be given an offer, prior to checking references?
 If so, consider checking references for all of your top applicants so you can extend an offer to your first choice right on the spot.

 This approach will significantly reduce your time to hire and more importantly, dramatically increase the odds of your first choice candidate accepting your job offer.